GravityPDF/gravity-pdf/.github/README.md

 1. Run `composer install`
 1. Run `composer run prefix`

+## Building JavaScript

+If you are making changes to any of the JavaScript or CSS, run `yarn build:dev` to ensure the files automatically gets built when you make changes on the file system.

 ## Linting

 To lint your JS code use `yarn lint:js`, and to try automatically fix it use `yarn lint:js:fix`.